Last updated: October 30, 2023

 Head to the Manly Surf School at the northern end of the beach, where you can either book a surf lesson or hire a board if you already know the basics.

-The popular Fairfax Lookout on Manly’s North Head is one of Sydney’s best lookout points, offering incredible Harbour views with the city skyline visible in the distance.
+The popular Fairfax Walk on Manly’s North Head includes one of Sydney’s best lookouts, the Burragula Lookout, offering incredible Harbour views with the city skyline visible in the distance.

-A short and family-friendly circuit walking trail takes in this lookout, in addition to a few other lookouts with Harbour and ocean views from different angles.
+This short and family-friendly Fairfax Walk includes a few more lookouts, each with Harbour and ocean views from different angles.

 8. Visit Shelly Beach

-While the two Manly beaches on either side of the Corso are beautiful, some may argue that the much smaller Shelly Beach is the prettiest strip of sand in Manly.
+While the two Manly beaches on either side of the Corso are beautiful, some may argue that the much smaller Shelly Beach is Manly’s prettiest strip of sand.